jamiebergen/plugin-notes-plus/README.txt

 == Changelog ==

 = 1.1.0 =
-* Fixed: Bug that caused plugin notes to disappear on Windows due to discrepancies in the plugin file path related to forward vs. backslash.
+* Fixed: Bug that caused plugin notes to disappear on Windows servers due to discrepancies in the plugin file path related to forward vs. backslash.
 This update will recover missing notes.
 Thanks to @gwalsh66 for helping to identify this bug.
-* Changed: Plugin notes will now be stored in a custom table called $wpdb->prefix . 'plugin_notes_plus'
+* Changed: Plugin notes will now be stored in a custom table called `$wpdb->prefix . 'plugin_notes_plus'`
 * Added: Migration routine to move notes from options table into their own table if upgrading from 1.0.0
 * Added: An entry in the _options table called 'plugin_notes_plus_db_version' to track the custom database table version